-Dozens of summer study abroad programs are offered each year by ABA-accredited law schools.
-A list of these programs is available online at http://ilsa.org/listing.
-Students should contact the host institutions for information on application deadlines, tuition and fees, schedules, credits, and requirements of these programs.
-If required for the application, the student may request an official transcript and letter of good standing from the Registrar’s Office.
+Dozens of international summer study abroad programs are offered each year by ABA-accredited law schools.
+Students should contact the host institution directly for information regarding application deadlines, tuition and fees, schedules, credits, and requirements of these programs.
+Current VLS students can obtain official transcripts and letters of good standing from the VLS Registrar’s Office.

 Vermont Law School will accept the transfer of credits earned at a summer program offered by an ABA-accredited law school if courses do not duplicate coursework completed at Vermont Law School.
 Official transcripts from the program must be submitted to the VLS Registrar’s Office to transfer the credits.
 Students can also request that these credits apply toward the Certificate in International and Comparative Law (up to the allowable maximum).
 Such requests should be made to the Cynthia Lewis, Director of International and Comparative Law Program.